-The rising retirement age has also reduced the number of persons retiring on an old-age pension.
-In 2019, there were 65,000 new retirees on an earnings-related pension.
-More than 44,000 of them retired on an old-age pension.
-The number of new retirees was reduced by 4,000 persons compared to in 2018.
-It was mainly the number of new old-age pension retirees aged 62 and 63 years that was reduced.
+In 2022, new retirees on an earnings-related pension numbered 71,500.
+Around 54,000 of them retired on an old-age pension.
+Compared to 2021, the number of new retirees rose by 10,000 insured persons.
+Nearly all of them retired on a full old-age pension.
+The largest drop can be observed among the age groups 62 and 63 years.

-In 2019, the expected effective retirement age for 25-year-old men and women was 61.8 and 61.1 years respectively.
+In 2022, the expected effective retirement age for 25-year-old men was 62.6 years and for women 61.9 years.
 Traditionally, the gender gap of the effective retirement age has been narrow, but now it has widened in a few years to 0.7 years as men are expected to retire at a later age.

 Especially at the early stages of working life, women run a slightly greater risk of retirement on a disability pension, which is why their effective retirement age is somewhat lower than that of men.
-In other respects, there are few differences between men and women in the time of retirement.
-There is no significant gap between the effective retirement ages in the private and the public sector.
+In other respects, the effective retirement age is the same for men and women.
+The effective retirement age is slightly lower for women in the public sector compared to women in the private sector.